Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Cumulants for spreadability systems

-where the notation \eqref{linear} is used for multilinear functionals.
-We also define $\varphi_{(\pi)}:=\varphi_{(\bar{\pi})}$ and $K_{(\pi)}:=K_{(\bar{\pi})}$ for ordered set partitions $\pi\in\OSP_n$. \end{defi} These multiplicative extensions are important to understand the cumulants associated to the four natural products.
+These multiplicative extensions are important for the understanding of cumulants arising from universal products.
+Note that the above definition of $\varphi_{(\pi)}$ reduces to \eqref{eq:multiplicative} when $Y_i \in \alg A$ and the use of the same notation does not cause any conflict.

 It turns out that for specific spreadability systems certain cumulant functionals vanish identically.
-This is related to a certain factorization phenomenon which is subsumed in the following lemma.
+This is a consequence of a certain factorization property which is satisfied by these spreadability systems and which is subsumed in the following lemma.

-\begin{lemma} Let $\cS$ be a spreadability system for some noncommutative probability space $(\mathcal{A},\phi)$ and let $\pi\in\OSP_n$ be an ordered set partition. \begin{enumerate}[(i)] \item Assume that